oknk/seaquence/_includes/about.md

 [gabrieldunne.com](http://gabrieldunne.com)

-Gabe is an artist from San Francisco who creates audiovisual experiences and performances.
+Gabe is an artist from San Francisco who creates work that includes audiovisual experience, performance, and installation.
 With a background in design and music, he has used code and computing in his practice ever since he was introduced to his Dad's Commodore 64 and Amiga 1000 as a toddler.